 ← Projects

-FPL Pulse — weekly enrichment pipeline
+FPL Pulse, weekly enrichment pipeline

 FPL Pulse architecture: five Lambda collectors land raw data in S3, a Step Function drives enrichment through Anthropic Haiku and Sonnet, curated output is served via CloudFront.

-Three decisions worth pulling out
+Decisions worth pulling out

 Observability